Make a fantastic product. Check.

 Although this goes without saying, having a well-lit area to showcase your products in a live sale is a necessity more than a luxury.
 This helps the viewers to see the product in its original color without any unwanted shadows.
 If possible, install separate lights apart from the existing ones to help viewers identify intricate patterns and designs(if you have them) in your products better.
 Here is a small handbag store that has gone live.
 They have beautifully set up separate lighting to focus on the handbags.

 #2.
-Have a Mannequin for Clothes
+Use a Mannequin to Present Clothes

 If you’re selling clothes or accessories, it helps to have a mannequin to put the products on.
 Viewers want to see how such products look on a human body(or something close enough like a mannequin) to understand the product better.